 - Bank of New York v Montana EWHC 1594 (Ch), correct construction of security documentation relating to the Orion SIV

 - Re Save Group Robinson v AIG 1 BCLC 1, enforceability of multi-party subordination agreements and their effect on inter-company proofs

 Richard continues to be involved in substantial commercial litigation and asset recovery proceedings, with litigation taking place in various jurisdictions.
-Having acted for the Brunei Investment Agency for many years in relation to its disputes with Prince Jefri, he has since been instructed in the IPOC litigation, the Tchigirinsky v Sibir Energy dispute and aspects of BTA Bank v Ablyazov.
+Having acted for the Brunei Investment Agency for many years in relation to its disputes with Prince Jefri, he spent large periods of time acting in relation to the IPOC litigation, the Tchigirinsky v Sibir Energy dispute and aspects of BTA Bank v Ablyazov.
 Richard has spent a significant period of time engaged in litigation in off-shore jurisdictions such as the Cayman Islands.
-Current instructions include the £500 million breach of duty claim by Snoras Bank brought against certain members of its former management, and a Cayman Islands claim being brought by liquidators of a Madoff feeder fund for breach of duty against its former custodian and administrator.
+Current instructions include a Cayman Islands $2b claim being brought by liquidators of a Madoff feeder fund for breach of duty against its former custodian and administrator (Primeo v HSBC).

 This litigation frequently involves obtaining or defending injunctive relief, the appointment of inspectors/receivers and judgment enforcement issues (including sovereign immunity).

 Equally, Richard also acts in relation to general commercial disputes such as the Federal Mogul reinsurance declaratory action before the Commercial Court.

 - Primeo v HSBC (2019): $2b claim against HSBC for breach of duty acting as administrator and custodian of a Cayman Islands investment fund placing funds with Madoff in New York.